geopython/pywps-flask/docs/flask.rst

 ~~~~~~~~~

 The `GetCapabilities` response in the previous section lists the WPS Processes
-available on the WPS demo-server.
+available on the Flask example service.

 Issue a `DescribeProcess` WPS request for the `say_hello` WPS Process using the URL::